JianshuZhang/RAN/README.md

 # RAN

-This repository contains the IDS dictionary introduced in the following papers:<br>
+This repository contains the IDS dictionary introduced in the following paper:<br>

 * **RAN**: Radical Analysis Network for Learning Hierarchies of Chinese Characters (Under reviewed by IEEE Transactions on Pattern Analysis and Machine Intelligence)<br>